 Forecourt and Great Verandah

 The forecourt reflects Australia’s ancient beginnings.
-Aboriginal artist Michael Nelson Jagamara designed the 196-square-metre mosaic.
+Aboriginal artist Kumantye Jagamara designed the 196-square-metre mosaic.
 The artist described the work and its importance at Parliament House:

 it…stands for this place where all people come and meet together…These Dreamings are part of this country that we live in…We've been trying to explain what the land means to us for the sake of all Australians.